 |Right:||Z axis up, y axis to the left.|

-The align axis button itself displays the most recently selected axis-aligned view.
-Hitting the ‘v’ key from within the viewer (Section 3.9) will realign the viewpoint to this view.
+The align axis button itself displays the most recently selected axis-aligned view, and the popup menu shows this view together with five alternates which are chosen based on the current view.
+Reselecting the current view will realign the viewer’s viewpoint to the current view; hitting the ‘v’ key from within the viewer (Section 3.11) will do the same.

 Additional viewers can be created by selecting View > New viewer from the main menu.
 Each viewer provides independent viewing and selection control for the current model.